 Bing CPC ends the year at

-lowest price on record
+price on record

 We found that median CPC dropped 66 cents from last quarter, continuing the downward slide we’ve seen all year.
 Compared to this same time last year,